seaside98/cookbook/in_progress/thin_pizza.md

 Flour the work surface.
 Flip a ball side up and press flat with a pizza pan or large pot until 6in across.
 Roll out each dough ball into a 12in round.

-Use a pizza docking tool or a fork to pierce the dough to prevent large bubbles from forming during baking.
+Use a fork to pierce the dough to prevent large bubbles from forming during baking.
 Don't pierce all the way through the dough.

 Spray 2 pieces of parchment paper with pan spray and a generous amount of fine grind cornmeal and place rolled out pizza doughs on top.

-Place both doughs stacked on a sheet tray and refrigerate, uncovered, for 4-24 hours to cold ferment and develop a skin for a crispier crust.
-Preferably 24 hours.
+Place both doughs stacked on a sheet tray and refrigerate, uncovered, for 24 hours to cold ferment and develop a skin for a crispier crust.

 Pizza Sauce Ingredients
 * 1 28oz/800g can crushed tomatoes